EventNet-ITA: Italian Frame Parsing for Events: Abstract

 \section{Abstract}

-This paper introduces EventNet-ITA, a large, multi-domain corpus annotated with event frames for Italian, and presents an efficient approach for multi-label Frame Parsing.
-The approach is then evaluated on the dataset.
-Covering a wide range of individual, social and historical phenomena, the main contribution of EventNet-ITA is to provide the research community with a resource for textual event mining and a novel and extensive tool for Frame Parsing in Italian.
+This paper introduces EventNet-ITA, a large, multi-domain corpus annotated \textit{full-text} with event frames for Italian.
+Moreover, we present and thoroughly evaluate an efficient multi-label sequence labeling approach for Frame Parsing.
+Covering a wide range of individual, social and historical phenomena, with more than 53,000 annotated sentences and over 200 modeled frames, EventNet-ITA constitutes the first systematic attempt to provide the Italian language with a publicly available resource for Frame Parsing of events, useful for a broad spectrum of research and application tasks.
+Our approach achieves a promising 0.9 strict F1-score for frame classification and 0.72 for frame element classification, on top of minimizing computational requirements.
+The annotated corpus and the frame parsing model are released under open license.